ALTIS – Postgraduate School Business & Society: Programmes in English

-Master in Italy

 MBAs in Africa

 Since 2010, ALTIS has been offering an MBA programme for impact entrepreneurs in a growing number of African countries (13 in 2020).
 The first edition was called "Master in Social Entrepreneurship and Management" and was organised in Kenya in partnership with the Catholic University of Eastern Africa's Tangaza College.
 In the light of the good results of this first editions, ALTIS could later involve also other prestigious universities such as the Loyola Institute of Business Administration (Chennai, India) and the Santa Clara University (California).
 In 2012, this MBA was the first non-American programme to be honored with the AshokaU-Cordes Innovation Award, conferred by Ashoka, a prestigious non-profit international organization that works with social entrepreneurs.
 Today, ALTIS' spinoff, E4Impact Foundation, organises and coordinates the MBAs across Africa.
 The "MBA in Impact Entrepreneurship" is based on a business idea competition aimed at developing, testing and validating projects with the guidance of experts and investors from Africa and Italy.